scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_05_RegionExtraction.md

 Therefore, we can slice out a rectangular range of X and Y indices, e.g. `my_datacube[..., 10:40, 4:77]` and the result is some contiguous region of the globe within a defined range of latitude+longitude.

 However, the unstructured mesh does not visit locations on the globe in any particular, simple regular pattern.
 So crucially, a slice of data from the (now 1-D) arrays is not a contiguous geographical region.
 And conversely a contiguous region of the data is generally not contained in a contiguous range of data indices.
-***For a demonstration of that :*** see the previous diagram showing numbering of nodes+faces around an LFRic cubesphere corner, [here](./LFRic_mesh.svg).
+***For a demonstration of that:*** see the previous diagram showing numbering of nodes+faces around an LFRic cubesphere corner, [here](./LFRic_mesh.svg).

 ---

 So, we must use geographical calculations to extract mesh data within a required region.
 Since this is a geographical concept, Geovista provides support for it.
-This is also a good match since, with larger data this can become quite compute-intensive :
+This is also a good match since, with larger data this can become quite compute-intensive:
-Processing via VTK should be performant and scalable, and can benefit from GPU accelaration.
+Processing via VTK should be performant and scalable, and can benefit from GPU acceleration.

 Here's an example of how to extract the mesh falling within a defined lat-lon region ...
 **NOTE: as with the plotting example, there are no Iris utility functions for this, so a fair amount of user code is currently required to mediate between the Iris and Geovista/PyVista worlds.**